 The improved tear initiation and propagation resistance in rubber materials with discrete, well bonded multi-wall carbon nanotubes (MWCNTs), known as MOLECULAR REBAR®, MR, has been well established in numerous materials.
 A challenge is to understand how laboratory tests with specific formulations relate to end-use applications requiring enhanced durability.
 Through careful analyses, the correlation between the nanotube enhanced compound’s tearing resistance and macro-abrasive wear tests will be addressed.
 One such macro-abrasive wear test that has showed good correlation and similar failure mechanisms of failure with off-road tire performance is the BF Goodrich cut and chip tester.
 The factors found for mitigation of tearing damage in a sample: namely higher tear initiation energies and increased energy consumption through higher tear propagation resistance, lead to improved tear arrest energy values.
 Through the use of discrete and functionalized MWCNTs, a dramatic improvement in tear resistant properties leads to an unsurpassed reduction in tread loss due to macro-abrasive wear conditions.

-The full papers can be purchased thru ACS Rubber Division here.
+The full papers can be purchased through ACS Rubber Division here.